aertslab/DeepBrain/README.md

    conda env create -f environment.yml conda activate DeepBrain
    ```
-   If GPUs are not found after installation, a potential fix may be to link an installed libcusolver.so.11 to the correct path:
+   If you are using a GPU (recommended), and it is not found after installation, a potential fix may be to link an installed libcusolver.so.11 to the correct path:
    ```bash
    #Define CUDA_INSTALL_PATH depending on where it is installed on the local machine
    ln -s $CUDA_INSTALL_PATH/CUDA/11.3.1/lib64/libcusolver.so.11 $(python -c "import tensorflow.python as x; print(x.__path__[0])")/libcusolver.so.10